IMPORTANCE OF REPLICA SAMPLES

 2. When the condition of a surface or a crack

-reaching to the surface is to be observed, cleaning of the surface with acetone
+reaching the surface is to be observed, cleaning the surface with acetone

 is recommended.
-Irrespective which cleaning medium is used, its remnants shall
+Irrespective of which cleaning medium is used, its remnants shall

 cracks, the cleaning medium shall be additionally rinsed and, as circumstances